mrblasco/socratic-AI/Reviews/round_1/rebuttal_point_by_point.md

 The revised research questions are as follows:

-- RQ1: Do AI-generated explanations improve students' problem-solving performance?
+- RQ1: Do AI-generated explanations enhance students’ problem-solving performance in school tasks?
-- RQ2: How AI-generated explanations affect students’ perceived credibility of AI-generated solutions?
+- RQ2: How do AI-generated explanations influence students’ perceived credibility of AI- generated solutions?
-- RQ3: Do student-AI interactions guided by the Socratic method promote deeper critical thinking in students?
+- RQ3: Do student-AI interactions guided by the Socratic method promote better performance?
 - RQ4: Do student-AI interactions guided by the Socratic method increase students' confidence in their answers?
 - RQ5: Do students perceive Socratic student-AI interactions more helpful than non-Socratic AI interactions?